LogtalkDotOrg/logtalk-for-vscode/README.md

 # Logtalk for VSCode

 A VSCode extension that provides language support for Logtalk.
-Forked from the [original plugin](https://github.com/arthwang/vsc-logtalk) by Arthur Wang.
+Forked from the [original extension](https://github.com/arthwang/vsc-logtalk) by Arthur Wang.

-Requires Logtalk 3.97.0 or later and a supported [Prolog backend](https://logtalk.org/download.html#requirements).
+Requires **Logtalk 3.97.0** or later and a supported [Prolog backend](https://logtalk.org/download.html#requirements).
 As this extension uses supporting code that's part of the Logtalk distribution, use of the latest Logtalk version is strongly recommended.

 🙏 Sponsored by [Permion](https://permion.ai/) and [GitHub Sponsors](https://github.com/sponsors/pmoura).